What exactly is death tech?

 Good question.
 What we’re calling death tech is any new technology that is used to dispose of a dead body.
 Older forms of death technology might be burial or cremation.
 Death technology of the future includes methods like aquamation and recomposition.

-Many of the leading voices and designers in the reform of death disposal are Order members.
+Many of the leading voices and designers in the reform of death disposal are Founding Order members.
 Here is a New York Times article that introduces you to some of these voices– Mushroom Suits, Biodegradable Urns and Death’s Green Frontier.
+I also talk about some of them in our Eco Death Takeover video.

 This technology can also include new green products such as the Mushroom Burial Suit, caskets, and shrouds.
 Here is a list of green burial products, including caskets, urns and shrouds constructed from plant-derived, recycled plant-derived, natural, animal, or unfired earthen materials, including shell, liner, and adornments.